The travel guidebook evolution continues in Nepal

-This is the first and only guidebook to include eastern Nepal.
-From one of the most important and fascinating Buddhist and Hindu sites, the caves and shrines at Halaeshi Mahadev to the ancient fort at Sindhuli.
-From budget travel options to executive travel.
+This is the first and still the only guidebook to include eastern Nepal.
+From one of the most important and fascinating Buddhist and Hindu sites, the caves and shrines at Halaeshi Mahadev, to the ancient fort at Sindhuli.
+From budget travel options to executive travel, it’s all included.

-My chapters on places like Thimi or Panauti are not just relegated to a half page like in other books but they have many pages of exclusive guides waiting to show you these unique places most tourists never discover.
+My chapters on places like Thimi or Panauti are not just relegated to a half page of text like in other books but they have many pages of exclusive guides, maps and content waiting to show you these unique places most tourists never discover.

 A guidebook written by someone who wanted to travel Nepal properly from the start

-As you know when I first arrived in Nepal I struggled to find a good guidebook to Nepal.
-It’s been that way ever since with outdated text, disengaged reviews and typical overly passionate writing that made everything sound great when in realty it was less than stellar.
+As you may know from reading on this site when I first arrived in Nepal I struggled to find a good guidebook to Nepal.
+It’s been that way ever since with outdated text, disengaged reviews and typical overly passionate writing that made everything sound great when in realty it was generally less than stellar.

-I think it is a disservice to write things like “resorts in Bardia are pricey and not suitable for those watching their budget” Sorry, but there are cheap resorts in Bardia and it’s a lot easier to get there than you make out!
+I think it is a disservice to write things like “resorts in Bardia are pricey and not suitable for those watching their budget”.
+This is incorrect, alongside premium resorts there are cheap budget resorts in Bardia and it’s a lot easier to get there than anyone makes out!

 The fact is Bardia does take 16 hours to reach by bus but you can find a budget resort for under USD $10 per night!
-Moreover it’s actually better than Chitwan for a raw immersible jungle experience!
+Moreover, Barida is actually better than Chitwan for a raw immersible jungle experience!

-I wanted to save time and money getting around Nepal without doubling back.
-It’s actually very easy to get from Pokhara – Kathmandu – Chitwan and Lumbini but couldn’t find this information easily anywhere!
+When I travel around Nepal there’s no doubt I want to save time and money getting around without doubling back.
+It’s actually very easy to get from Pokhara – Kathmandu – Chitwan and Lumbini but I could never find this information easily anywhere!
 So I researched, traveled, visited, photographed, mapped and wrote out all the transport options in this guidebook myself.

-We are living in the digital age of high pressure and big profits.
-This often leads to mainstream publications cost cutting and not being able to include additional information.
-This is where I as an independent publisher can now fill the void and bring you what’s been lacking in guidebooks for so long.
+Whether good or bad, we are living in a digital age of high pressure and big profits.
+This often leads to mainstream book publishers cost cutting and not being able to include additional information.
+This is where I as an independent publisher can now fill the void and bring you what’s been lacking in guidebooks to Nepal for so long.

 My online guides to Nepal speak for themselves.
 My individual guidebooks have proven to be the best in the world for many years.
+My print guidebook to Nepal is a national best seller.
 Now you can take all that trust, factual information and honest feedback in this complete guidebook to Nepal.

 This is Nepal’s best guidebook

-This guidebook has been written by a traveler, tested by other travelers LIVE on the streets, mountains, jungles, flatlands and cities of Nepal in 2017 and is now available to everyone worldwide.
+This guidebook has been written by a real traveler just like you, tested by other travelers LIVE on the wonderful streets, mountains, jungles, flatlands and cities of Nepal in 2018 and is now available to everyone worldwide.